whatshap/whatshap/README.rst

 Pedigree phasing
 ----------------

-WhatsHap is capable of :ref:`using pedigree information <phasing-pedigrees>` about individuals to further improve phasing results, and to drastically reduce the needed coverage.
+WhatsHap is capable of using pedigree information about individuals to further improve phasing results, and to drastically reduce the needed coverage.
 A preprint is available on bioRxiv: